dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
- yeah if if anybody was worried about centralization due to a queue I'm sure somebody could develop a decentralized queue that hmm synced with all the nodes somehow
+ yes if if anybody was worried
+about centralization due to a queue I'm sure somebody could develop a decentralized queue that synced with all the nodes somehow